Last Updated on 06/11/2022

-Pollen season is kicking in, and while hoovering this morning it reminded me why under bed storage is bad.
-Although only a few days had passed since last cleaning, there were pollinated dust bunnies galore under the bed.
+Pollen season is kicking in and hoovering this morning reminded me why under bed storage is bad.
+Although only a few days had passed since my last cleaning, there were pollinated dust bunnies galore under the bed.
 If I had been storing anything under there, it would have been even worse.

 Disclaimer: This post contains affiliate links through which I may earn a small commission at no cost to you.
 Please see my disclosure.

 I’ve got a beef with under bed storage.
 I’ve never used the space under my bed to store anything, not even in my tiniest of bedsit flats.